 Sore Throat

 Some people may tell you to gargle with salt water to help with a sore throat or bleeding gums.
-It is simple, cheap, and a common practice for a long time.
+It has been simple, cheap, and a common practice for a long time.
 For one thing, it doesn’t have any side effects.
 Some studies say that gargling with salt water can help you get better if you have mild health problems.

 Tonsillitis Relief